deniskropp/t138/ARCHITECTURE.md

 ```

 ## Contribution Guidelines

+For more detailed contribution guidelines, please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 The agent framework is designed for extensibility and welcomes contributions.
 This section provides a high-level overview of how different components can be extended or added.